xxxnell/flex/README.md

 ![animated gradual concept drift](./flip-docs/resources/experiments/gradual-cd-normal-histo.gif)

 In all of these experiments, I did not give any prior knowledge to predict the underlying distirbution well.
 It works well with the default configuration.
 For more example, see the [experiment](./flip-docs/experiment.md) document.
+If you want to learn how to use `Sketch` in a real world, see the [codes for these experiments](./flip-bench/src/main/scala/flip/experiment).

 ## Contributing

 Contributions are always welcome.
-Any kind of contribution, such as writing a unit test, documentation, bug fix, or implementing [the algorithm of `Sketch`](./flip-docs/algorithm.md) in another language, is helpful.
+Any kind of contribution, such as writing a unit test, documentation, bug fix, or implementing [the density estimation algorithm of `Sketch`](./flip-docs/algorithm.md) in another language, is helpful.
 If you need some help, please contact me via [email](mailto:xxxxxnell@gmail.com) or [twitter](https://twitter.com/xxxnell).

 Fo more detail, see the [contributing](./CONTRIBUTING.md) document.